 - Distance from Disneyland: 29 minutes

 - The main idea: Located in Newport Beach, Balboa Island is old school charm.
-Park on or around Marine Avenue on the main land and walk to the ferry.
+Park on the main land and walk to the ferry.
 For a small fee ($1 per adult, $.50 for ages 5-11 and free for under 5), board the boat along with a few cars and travel to the island.
-Once there, enjoy the beach, the Balboa Fun Zone or walk the pier.
+On the nearby Balboa Peninsula, enjoy the beach, the Balboa Fun Zone or walk the pier.

 - What’s unique: I like Balboa Island because it encompasses many beach experiences in one.
 Ride a boat, walk an island and visit a pier all in one stop.
 Frozen bananas reign supreme here as far as snacks go.
+The most famous spot to buy them is called Sugar ‘n Spice – on the island – on Marine Avenue.
 Don’t miss out!

 - Distance from Disneyland: 25 minutes